Jean Monnet: European Coal and Steel Community

 Following World War II, when tensions between France and Germany rose over the control of the then vital coal and steel industries, Monnet proposed replacing the International Authority for the Ruhr with an agreement to pool French and German coal and steel industries.
-On 9 May 1950, with the agreement of Chancellor Konrad Adenauer of West Germany, French Minister of Foreign Affairs Robert Schuman made a declaration in the name of the French government.
-This landmark pronouncement, prepared by Monnet for Schuman and known as the Schuman Declaration, proposed integration of the French and German coal and steel industries under joint control of a High Authority, open to the other countries of Europe.
+On 9 May 1950, with the agreement of Chancellor Konrad Adenauer of West Germany, the French Minister of Foreign Affairs Robert Schuman made a declaration in the name of the French government.
+This landmark pronouncement, prepared by Monnet for Schuman and known as the Schuman Declaration, proposed integration of the French and German coal and steel industries under the joint control of a High Authority, open to the other countries of Europe.
 Schuman declared:

 Through the consolidation of basic production and the institution of a new High Authority, whose decisions will bind France, Germany and the other countries that join, this proposal represents the first concrete step towards a European federation, imperative for the preservation of peace.

 The date of the Schuman Declaration, 9 May, has been adopted as Europe Day by the European Union.
-It is generally viewed as the starting point of development of the Union and its institutions.
+It is generally viewed as the starting point of the development of the Union and its institutions.

 Negotiations on the Schuman plan led to the Treaty of Paris (1951), which established the European Coal and Steel Community (ECSC).
 France and West Germany signed the treaty, alongside Italy, Belgium, Luxembourg and the Netherlands.
 In 1952, Jean Monnet became the first president of the ECSC's High Authority.

+Luxembourg departure

+The Paris apartment which was to become the headquarters of the Action Committee for the United States of Europe was ready to receive the furniture from our house at Bricherhof on the outskirts of Luxembourg, already packed up.
+I remember coming home from a walk with Silvia one winter evening to find the house brightly lit and surrounded by cars.
+My colleagues on the High Authority were waiting for me with their retinue of advisers.
+At first, I thought it was an improvised farewell party; but they had an embarrassed air which puzzled me.
+Finally, Etzel pushed forward Michel Gaudet, who made the following statement:

+"Monsieur le Président, your legal service has the duty to inform you that you cannot leave your post.
+We have gone through the Treaty over and over again, and it is clear that you remain President in office for as long as your successor has not been appointed."

+We halted our removal, and I stayed in Luxembourg for five more long months.
+Everyone had a reason for not hurrying to convene the Ministers of Foreign Affairs ...